DeadByDaylight-DLC-Unlocker-v2/.github/profile/README.md

 # DBDUnlocker: Automatic Dead By Daylight DLC Unlocker & Activator

-**DBDUnlocker** is a tool that automatically activates DLCs in Rimworld.
+**DBDUnlocker** is a tool that automatically activates Skins, Characters, Perks & Items in Dead by Daylight.

 ---